StormFlaate/machine-learning-higgs/README.md

 **Setup:**
-1. Copy this code to your clip-board: ```git clone https://github.com/StormFlaate/machine-learning-higgs.git```
+1. Copy this code to your clipboard: ```git clone https://github.com/StormFlaate/machine-learning-higgs.git```
 2. Open your terminal on your computer, find a nice place and copy this code in to clone the repo
 3. ```cd machine-learning-higgs```